-Is it an urban myth that there are grants and scholarships specifically offered to people who are the first in their family to go to university?
+Is it an urban myth that there are grants and scholarships specifically offered for being the first in your family to go to university?

 The simple answer to that question is no, it isn’t a myth.
 There are in fact grants and scholarships which specify as part of their eligibility criteria that you should be the first in your family to go to university, but what exactly does that mean and how do you find them?